WSO2 Puppet Modules - New Architecture and Deployment

 Setting-up a Puppet Environment

-There are 2 approaches to setup a Puppet environment:
+There are basically two approaches to setup a Puppet environment:

 - Using Vagrant and Oracle VirtualBox